Photo by Sabrina Claros for Ayurganic

 • For skin diseases, the herbs used are turmeric, neem, indigo and sandalwood.
 Cuscus grass is good for asthma patients, Sandalwood; with its mild fragrance has a soothing effect that helps in fighting stress.
 Rubia Cordifolia, Majith are known to be effective against diseases like Leprosy.

 • Catechu is used for treatment of parasitic infestation and itching.
 Some of the other herbal dyes used are pomegranate rind, madder, castor oil, sweet basil, lime, wild turmeric, henna leaves, curry leaf tree, aloe vera, etc. each having their own healing effects.

 Efficacy – Many clinical experiments have been conducted to show the effectiveness of Ayurvastra.
 It was found through various trials that such an environment can help those suffering from skin diseases, arthritis and blood pressure.

 A trial conducted by Kerala’s Ayurveda College concluded that after using bedding, rugs and towels made from Ayurvastra for one month, patients suffering from eczema, psoriasis and rheumatism showed a “marked improvement.”

 The Ultimate Yoga Clothing

 Ayurvastra creates garments infused with prana (life force).
-Natural fabric dyeing was almost extinguished by the Industrial Revolution when synthesised colour was discovered.
-Prior to this, humans better understood the consciousness of plants, knowing that their living colour, taste and medicinal properties could be.
+Natural fabric dyeing was almost extinguished by the Industrial Revolution when synthesized color was discovered.
+Prior to this, humans better understood the consciousness of plants, knowing that their living color, taste and medicinal properties could be.